Plate Partner Nominations

 - They have a BUUF member who will be a liaison between BUUF and the organization

-- They have a mission that clearly falls under one or more the UU’s 7 principles
+- They have a mission that clearly falls under one or more the Seven UU principles as well as the Eight Principle.

 - They do not violate any of our UU principles or previous UUA statements of conscience.